🌙

 Immensely similar writing and coding styles

-Fittingly, Nick Szabo is often shown as having the most similar writing mannerisms to Satoshi.
-A group of 40 final year Aston University stylometry students, led by Professor Jack Grieve, stated in a 2014 study of the whitepaper:
+Nick Szabo is often shown as having very similar writing mannerisms to Satoshi.
+A group of 40 final-year Aston University stylometry students, led by Professor Jack Grieve, stated in a 2014 study of the whitepaper:

 "The number of linguistic similarities between Szabo’s writing and the Bitcoin paper is uncanny, none of the other possible authors were anywhere near as good of a match.
 We are pretty confident that out of the list of people regularly referred to as possibilities, Nick Szabo is the main author of the paper, though we can’t rule out the possibility that others contributed."

-Later research has shown James Donald (not in the aforementioned analysis) also shares this similarity.
-However, while still a stronger candidate than most, Donald famously spoke to Satoshi using his public identity, while there is no known correspondence between Szabo and Satoshi.
+Shifting to computer science, a researcher conducted an analysis in 2016 of various leading candidates' code and found that Szabo utilized a highly similar commenting style to Satoshi, which appeared unique at the time.
+Later research has shown James Donald also shares this similarity.
+However, Donald famously spoke to Satoshi under his public identity, while there is no known correspondence between Szabo and Satoshi.

-Just like Satoshi, Szabo is an experienced user of pseudonyms.
-In 1993, while communicating on the cypherpunk mailing list, Szabo described his frequent use of pseudonyms:
+Fascinatingly, Szabo is an experienced user of pseudonyms.
+In 1993, while communicating on the Cypherpunk mailing list, Szabo described his use of pseudonyms:

 "In my limited experience creating Internet pseudonyms, I've been quite distracted by the continual need to avoid leaving pointers to my True Name lying around -- excess mail to/from my True Name, shared files, common peculiarities (eg misspellings in written text), traceable logins, etc....
 The hazards are everywhere."

-Researchers determined in a study that Satoshi's language use was highly erratic, and he actually used both British and American English often, contrary to popular belief.
-In fact, Satoshi even used American English alongside British English within the same posts and emails at times.
+There is evidence potentially indicating Satoshi faked his British linguistics.
+A group of researchers determined in 2020 that Satoshi's language use was erratic, with both British and American English being used often, contrary to popular belief.
+In fact, Satoshi used American English alongside British English in the same posts and emails at times.

-Given this evidence and Satoshi's many other precautions, it appears highly likely that his semantics were another red herring.
+Given this evidence and Satoshi's many other precautions, it is likely in my opinion that his linguistics were another red herring.

 Hal Finney